The Evolution of Grocery Retail Architecture and Customer Experience Since 1960

 Then there was the supercenter, averaging 150,000 square feet with 40% of its space dedicated to grocery items — a format that would serve as a vehicle for growth in the retail grocery industry.

-Grocery Retail Design And Architecture Trends After 2000
+Grocery Retail Design And Architecture Trends 2000-2018

-By the turn of the millenium, Walmart, with the supercenter retail design format and grocery selection, emerged as the nation’s largest retailer.
+By the turn of the millennium, Walmart, with the supercenter retail design format and grocery selection, emerged as the nation’s largest retailer.
 In 2000, the retail giant had 11.1% of U.S. grocery industry sales across 800-plus supercenters.[9]

 Simultaneously, grocery stores increasingly turned to sustainable architecture design.
 According to the Food Marketing Institute’s 2007 Facts About Store Development report, more grocery retailers had embraced sustainable designs and architecture.
-21.6 percent of participants reported green building is a goal for their organizations, and 58.5 stated their organizations were considering green building options.[10]
+21.6 percent of participants reported green building as a goal for their organizations, and 58.5 stated their organizations were considering green building options.[10]

 Additionally, more emphasis was placed on streamlining the checkout process through self-checkouts.
-To shed some light on the increase in popularity, 6 percent of supermarkets in U.S. provided self-checkout lanes in in 1999; by 2007, 95 percent offered them.[11]
+To shed some light on the increase in popularity, 6 percent of supermarkets in the U.S. provided self-checkout lanes in 1999; by 2007, 95 percent offered them.[11]
 In 2013, Walmart installed 10,000 self-service kiosks in stores across the country.
-[12]
+[11]

 References: